binarymax/matchbox-twelvy/README.md

 ```

 3. Train the model
-(I trained for 72 hours nonstop to get the results in the demo)
+(I trained for 72 hours nonstop on a GeForce GTX 1080 to get the results in the demo)
 ```bash
 cd dcgan
 .'/train-jpg-images.sh'
 ```
-STARTED Mon 13:52

-4. Sort & resize?
-polachok/py-phash/tree/python3

 ## Credits
 All images credit https://matchbox.fandom.com/ (CC-BA-SA)